TACJu/TransFG/README.md

 ```
 @article{he2021transfg,
   title={TransFG: A Transformer Architecture for Fine-grained Recognition},
-  author={He, Ju and Chen, Jieneng and Liu, Shuai and Kortylewski, Adam and Yang, Cheng and Bai, Yutong and Wang, Changhu and Yuille, Alan},
+  author={He, Ju and Chen, Jie-Neng and Liu, Shuai and Kortylewski, Adam and Yang, Cheng and Bai, Yutong and Wang, Changhu and Yuille, Alan},
   journal={arXiv preprint arXiv:2103.07976},
   year={2021}
 }